alertlogic/ehub-collector/README.md

    - **Event Hub Connection String** - Type the connection string for the existing Event Hub; leave empty if creating a new Event Hub.
    - **Event Hub Namespace** - Type the namespace for the existing Event Hub; leave empty if creating a new Event Hub.
    - **Event Hub Name** - Type the name of the existing Event Hub.
+   - **Event Hub Max Throughput Units** - The maximum number of throughput units for the Event Hub (Optional).
+   - **Event Hub Auto Inflate Enabled** - Whether auto-inflate is enabled for the Event Hub (Optional).
+   - **Event Hub Partition Count** - The number of partitions for the Event Hub (Optional).
+   - **Event Hub Retention Days** - The number of days to retain data in the Event Hub (Optional).

    **Note:** This value defaults to `insight-operational-logs`.
 This Event Hub is created automatically by Azure when a subscription [Log Profile is integrated with Event Hub through the Azure Monitor service](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/stream-monitoring-data-event-hubs#azure-subscription-monitoring-data).
    Follow this guide to [Stream the Azure Activity Log to Event Hubs](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/activity-logs-stream-event-hubs).

+    **Note:** The wrong values configured for eventhub `Maximum throughput units`, `Auto-inflate` `Partitions` and `Data retention period` causes data loss which can't be recovered
+    Follow this guide to [Scaling with Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-scalability) and [Features and terminology in Azure Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features).

    - **Event Hub Filter Json** - Type the filter in JSON format.
 For more details click [here](#event-hub-filtering).
    - **Event Hub Filter Regex** - Type the filter in REGEX format.
 For more details click [here](#event-hub-filtering).